Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

-A novel observation of this paper is that people read several functions outside of the one where the bug is located (a mean of 29), though visual attention is concentrated among relatively few.
-Table~\ref{tab:bug_metrics_grouped_func} shows that programmers spend 75\% of their visual effort on 22\% of the functions that they view.
-In rough practical terms, for a typical bug a typical person read 29 functions but spent 75\% of their visual effort on 6 of them.
-Figure~\ref{fig:fix_quartiles_func} shows a representative example of this pattern with the bug \texttt{firefly}: The x-axis shows one bar for each function viewed and the height of the bar on the y-axis is the number of fixations.
-Six study participants did this task.
-And while the number of functions viewed varied substantially (min 11, max 91), the pattern is consistent of concentrated visual attention.
+In rough practical terms, for a typical bug a typical person read 23 functions but spent 75\% of their visual effort on 5--6 of them.
+Figure~\ref{fig:fix_quartiles_func} shows a representative example of this pattern with the bug \texttt{firefly} (an \texttt{openssl} bug): The x-axis shows one bar for each function viewed and the height of the bar on the y-axis is the number of fixations.
+Eight study participants did this task.
+And while the number of functions viewed varied substantially (min 9, max 91), the pattern is consistent of concentrated visual attention.
 Put succinctly, around 75\% of visual attention is paid to 25\% of functions that are read.

 We observe that the distribution of visual effort over lines is concentrated to a lesser degree than over functions.
 Consider Table~\ref{tab:bug_metrics_grouped_line}.
-Around 32\% of the lines read occupied 75\% of the total number of fixations on code lines.
-The example in Figure~\ref{fig:fix_quartiles_line} for bug \texttt{firefly} shows this pattern.
+Around 31\% of the lines read occupied 75\% of the total number of fixations on code lines.
+The example in Figure~\ref{fig:fix_quartiles_line} for bug \texttt{firefly} (an \texttt{openssl} bug) shows this pattern.
 While some participants focused on a small number of lines (e.g., p10), it was common to spread out one's visual attention more, as indicated with the longer sections marked in Figures~\ref{fig:fix_quartiles_func} and ~\ref{fig:fix_quartiles_line} in blue.

-Around 60\% of the participants' fixations were spent on code on average, though this number was highly variable.
+Around 58\% of the participants' fixations were spent on code on average, though this number was highly variable.
 The remaining fixations mostly spent reading the bug report details (a near-trivial amount of time was spent navigating the IDE).
 Recall from Figure~\ref{fig:interface} that participants had code, report, navigation, and AI areas visible and that they were not permitted to leave the IDE.
-Figure~\ref{fig:codefix} shows the percent of visual attention (measured by fixations) each participant spent on code during each bug.
-We caution against drawing strong conclusions generalizing participant behavior in terms of region fixated on because we observe a range from 10\% to 88\% for some bugs.
+Figure~\ref{fig:codefix} shows the percent of visual attention (measured by fixations) spent on code during each bug.
+We caution against drawing strong conclusions generalizing participant behavior in terms of region fixated on because we observe a range from 10\% to 90\% for some bugs.
 Some participants spend the vast majority of their effort reading code, while others spend that effort reading the bug report.